deoxysz/Auto-Epic7-Shop-Refresh/README.md

 **Tested emulators:**

--Works on: Bluestacks
+- Works on: Bluestacks

--Does not work on: MuMu Player
+- Does not work on: MuMu Player

 If you still have problems after installing the requirements, try installing them manually: